CoderDojo/community-platform/CONTRIBUTING.md

 nicely even when it is indented.
 ```

-The header line should be meaningful; it is what other people see when they
+The header line needs to be meaningful; it is what other people see when they
 run `git shortlog` or `git log --oneline`.